StevenSerrien/GoFont/README.md

 ###5.
 Use the software
 There seems to be some documentation online.
 However, the program will require some training.
 Luckily for us, FontForge is an open-source project, wich means there are alot of people making sure people can use the software as efficient as possible.
 I will be following this guide in order to make my first typeface - [GitHub FontForge guide](http://designwithfontforge.com/en-US/Configuring_FontForge.html)

+Should you have chosen FontForge, I suggest you take a look at this [introductionary video](https://www.youtube.com/watch?v=_EhwHL1aloI)
+This was made at the Crafting Type workshop in the Hyper Island college in Sweden.
+It goes over the basics of FontForge and tries to make you familiar with its tools.

+###6.
+Start making your glyphs
+So, with that in mind and a little more in-depth tutorial to [FontForge's tools](https://www.youtube.com/watch?v=_EhwHL1aloI)read and understood, we go to the following step.
+Making our glyphs.
+And as previously mentioned, we ofcourse start with the letter 'n' with our handdrawn letters as reference.
+Below you can see a screenshot of me designing my 'n'.